stecman/symfony-console-completion/README.md

 ## Zero-config use

-If you don't need any custom completion behaviour, all you need to do is add the completion command to your application's available commands:
+If you don't need any custom completion behaviour, you can simply add the completion command to your application:

-1. Install `stecman/symfony-console-completion` through composer
+1. Install `stecman/symfony-console-completion` using composer
 2. Add an instance of `CompletionCommand` to your application's `Application::getDefaultCommands()` method:

   ```php
   protected function getDefaultCommands()
   {